AlexSkrn/tmxtagger/readme.md

 Step 3.
 Create a new folder in your file system on Windows

 Step 4.
-Write click on that folder and select Open in Terminal
+Right-click on that folder and select Open in Terminal

 Step 5.
 Write the following in the command line of the open Terminal window:
 ```